slizb/beautiful-jekyll/_posts/2017-11-06-object-segmentation.md

     <img src="https://raw.githubusercontent.com/slizb/slizb.github.io/master/img/segmented_car_lot.png" width="640">
 </p>

 One assumption we can make in this scenario is that the target car is also the largest identified object.
-Likewise, we can also apply a little logic to isolate it.
-In simple terms, we just, measure the area of each box.
+Likewise, we can apply a little logic to isolate it.
+In simple terms, we just measure the area of each box, and grab the biggest one.
 Here's some code for doing just that:

 ```python